 Additional LastPass features

-We’ve been concentrating on the core features (the ones included in the free version) of LastPass so far.
-But depending on your situation, you may find that you need one or more of the features that are only available in paid versions.
+We’ve been fixated on the core features (the ones included in the free version) of LastPass so far.
+But depending on your circumstance, you may find that you need one or more of the features that are available in paid versions only.

-To help you decide if you need more than the basics, I’ve compiled short descriptions of the most interesting features below.
+So, to help you decide whether you need more than the basics, we’ve come up with a summary of the most interesting additional features below.

 LastPass for applications